 BUT!
 To all really succeed, your husband must comply with two criteria, which again puts forward the said law:

-1) from your husband in the Soviet passport (if he still managed to get it) - in the box the nationality was supposed to be a record - "GERMAN" - will require a copy of the registration card from the passport office, if the passport was not received, such entry must be in the passport of the father or mother.
+1) your husband in the Soviet passport (if he still had time to get it) - in the column nationality should have a record - "GERMAN" - would require a copy of the registration card from the passport office, if the passport was not received, such a record should be in the passport of the father or mothers.

-2) Your husband should speak German at his native level and prove it before the German consulate officers on a special language test!
+2) Your husband must speak German at the level of his mother tongue and prove it in front of the workers of the German consulate in a special language test!

 Only if these two requirements are fulfilled your husband will be recognized as an ethnic German and will have the right to move with his family to Germany, where he will obtain German citizenship!
 Information on how to go through all this procedure can be found in the links here: http://otvet.mail.ru/question/24503169/

 If the language of the problem - maybe your husband's parents, or their parents will want to use their right to move to Germany?
-If they certainly speak the language.
+If they of course speak the language.